History of Ohio State University: 1946–present

 In 1952, Ohio State founded the interdisciplinary Mershon Center for International Security Studies, which it still houses.
 In 2003, the United States Department of Homeland Security decided to base the National Academic Consortium for Homeland Security at the university.

 The bitter and sudden formation of Ohio State University in Columbus commenced a centuries-long conflict for funds ensue between the state's oldest, established institution and the new agricultural and manufacturing university.
 In one incident, Ohio State attempted to use Ohio University's federally trademarked name “OHIO” on its athletic uniforms; however, during the subsequent legal dispute, presidents of the two schools agreed Ohio State should not be permitted the use of that name on uniforms.

 Presently, the university has reached the ranking of becoming a Public Ivy, as well as receiving high rankings and awards from many institutions, including U.S. News, Academic Ranking of World Universities, The Lombardi Program on Measuring University Performance, Carnegie Foundation for the Advancement of Teaching, and The Public Accounting Report.

-The university now provides education to about 68,262 students in eight campuses throughout Ohio and is governed by President Kristina M. Johnson.
+The university now provides education to about 68,262 students in eight campuses throughout Ohio and is governed by President Walter E. Carter Jr..

+Significant historical events

+1969–1970 Vietnam War protests

+Throughout 1969, anti-Vietnam War protest tensions grew on Ohio State's campus.
+What is now Bricker Hall was occupied by students, but after being told they had "five minutes to leave, or they'd be arrested", students departed from the building.
+In late April 1970, anti-war riots ensued on Ohio State campus, leading to nearly 300 arrests, over 60 injuries, and seven gunshot wounds.
+Students began "boycotting classes with a student strike, protesting the university's rejection of a list of demands presented the week before.
+Specific demands included adding black and women's studies to the university's courses."
+On April 29, 1970, five days before the Kent State shootings, students picketed buildings, but this initially peaceful protest "started to spiral out of control" after Ohio State Highway Patrol troopers arrived in riot gear.
+When a man was assaulted by three students, tear gas was deployed, in response to which protesters threw rocks at the National Guard.
+Seven students were struck with a shotgun blast near the Student Union.
+There were no casualties, and the shooter was not identified.